-On the final day of class for each semester, all the international artists and the CalArts students meet for the first time on a big Zoom call to share their finished works.
+On the final day of class for each semester, they have a grand summit.
+All the international artists and the CalArts students meet for the first time via Zoom.
+This Zoom call is where they share their finished work.
 Evans finds it especially rewarding to see the joyful reactions of the students as they respond to the completed work.

-Even though CalArts is mixing in-person with virtual this year, Evans is continuing the class remotely as the format proved highly effective last year.
-She plans on perfecting the approach and using Soundtrap to work on compositions in what she describes as “the human signal chain” moving from one collaborator to the next in boundless iterations.
-As the class continues into the future, she has aspirations of picking the best selections from all semesters to formally send out to a label.
+Even though CalArts is mixing in-person with virtual this year, Evans is continuing the class remotely.
+The format proved highly effective last year for obvious reasons.
+She plans on perfecting the approach and using Soundtrap to work on compositions.
+She describes the process as “the human signal chain,” moving from one collaborator to the next in boundless iterations.
+As the class continues, she has aspirations of picking the best selections from all semesters.
+Only these will be sent to the label.

-Evans shares an interesting final reflection on the collaborative process of an early recording effort before the advent of online tools.
-She and her husband flew from Scotland to Belize and Ghana assembling recorded tracks in person only to then return back to Glasgow for finalization.
-“With Soundtrap we can actually do this without having to travel,” she says with a smile.
+Evans shares an interesting final reflection on the collaborative process.
+This process describes an early recording effort before the advent of online tools.
+She and her husband flew from Scotland to Belize and Ghana, assembling recorded tracks in person.
+Only afterward will they return back to Glasgow for finalization.
+“With Soundtrap, we can actually do this without having to travel,” she says with a smile.

-Emily Evans is the Co-Director of the Experimental Pop Program at CalArts with an elaborate background as a sound engineer, music producer, recording studio director and musician.
-She is the founder of the Green Door Studio, a community-access analog/digital recording studio in Glasgow, Scotland, named Recording Studio of the Year (Scottish New Music Awards, 2010), and consistently ranked among the Top 100 Cultural Contributors in Scotland.
+Emily Evans is the Co-Director of the Experimental Pop Program at CalArts with an elaborate background as a sound engineer, music producer, recording studio director, and musician.
+She is the founder of the Green Door Studio, a community-access analog/digital recording studio in Glasgow, Scotland, named Recording Studio of the Year (Scottish New Music Awards, 2010).
+She is ranked among the Top 100 Cultural Contributors in Scotland.